CDL Class A

 Program Description

-Elk, Erie, and Tioga Counties - The ranges NPRC holds classes in partnership with PA Pride, LLC. are located in Erie, Mansfield, and St. Marys, and includes a traditional four-week training program comprehensively designed to teach the necessary skills for safe operation of a commercial vehicle.
-CDL Class A and CDL Class A Tanker and Hazmat courses are offered through this partnership.
+Elk and Tioga Counties - NPRC partners with PA Pride, LLC to offer CDL training at range locations in Mansfield and St. Marys.
+This partnership provides a traditional four-week training program designed to equip students with the skills needed for the safe operation of a commercial vehicle.
+Available courses include CDL Class A and CDL Class A with Tanker and Hazmat endorsements.

-Forest County - The range used in Tionesta is used in partnership with CNB Wagner and offers an accelerated approach to CDL training.
+Forest County - The Tionesta range is used in partnership with CNB Wagner and offers an accelerated approach to CDL training.
 This CDL pathway offers opportunities for CDL Class A, CDL Class B, and CDL Class C licensing all at the same cost.
 Payment plans are available to help students finance their CDL training.

 - Training with either provider for CDL Class A is eligible for CareerLink® funding through Pennsylvania’s Commonwealth Workforce Development System.
 Self-pay is an acceptable form of payment, with payment plans available for each CDL pathway. students.